-As a student employee, the Student Employment Office and Human Resources recommends you not work more than twenty (20) hours per week when classes are in session.
+As a student employee, SEO and Human Resources recommend you not work more than twenty (20) hours per week when classes are in session.
 Student employees may not exceed eight (8) hours per day of work, combining all job schedules, both when classes are in or out of session.
 Students may work up to forty (40) hours per week when classes are not in session (Summer, Winter Session, Spring Break).